What are the best places to visit and things to do in Tijuana?

-Now I’ll admit Tijuana is a typical border town and not the most beautiful place on earth.
+Now I’ll admit Tijuana, or TJ, is a typical border town and not the most beautiful place on earth.

-Some Americans will even tell you it is dangerous and you shouldn’t go.
-But if you know where to go in Tijuana and use common sense the way you should always do when traveling to a new place, then Tijuana makes for a fun trip filled with good food, cheap beer, and great (souvenir) shopping!
+Some people will even tell you it is dangerous and you shouldn’t go.
+But if you know where to go in Tijuana and use common sense the way you should always do when traveling to a new place, then visiting Tijuana makes for a fun day trip filled with good food, cheap beer, and great (souvenir) shopping!

-Getting to Tijuana from San Diego is easy and budget friendly if you know the tricks.
+Getting from San Diego to Tijuana is easy and cheap if you know the tricks.

 I recommend you exchange some money before leaving the USA since the currency exchange is better in San Diego.
 US$ 20 will probably be enough for food and drinks or US$ 50 if you want to do some shopping as well (bigger stores take credit cards).
 You will find very obvious signs for money exchange right outside the San Ysidro Transit Center.

 The walk from the trolley to the border takes you less than 5 minutes.
 Everyone has to show their passport so do make sure to take it with you.
 Customs usually only ask you what you will be doing in Mexico.
 If you plan on staying more than 7 days you will have to pay a permit that costs US$20- $26 depending on your nationality.

 Many people are worried Tijuana isn’t safe.
 And yes, there are areas you’d better avoid.
 But, these are areas that have nothing to offer someone on a day trip to Tijuana anyway.